How to apply & enroll

 .

-The 3-month premium payment grace period starts the first month you fail to pay, even if you make payments for the following months.
-For example:
+The 3-month premium payment grace period starts the first month you didn't pay, even if you make payments for the following months.

 If your plan ends your coverage due to non-payment

-- If you lose your coverage before mid-December of that year, you're not eligible to be automatically re-enrolled for the following year.
+If you lose your coverage before mid-December, you're also not eligible to be automatically re-enrolled for the following year.